19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 There are many ways for you to save money while traveling.

-- If you don’t want to pay huge amounts of money for accommodation, consider bringing your tent.
+- Consider bringing your tent if you don’t want to pay huge amounts for accommodation.
 There are many campsites in and around Fairbanks where you could stay for as little as $10 per night.
 These places will be packed on the weekends and during the summer, so you must book in advance.

-- If you are two or more persons, you can always rent a car in Fairbanks and split the costs.
+- You can always rent a car in Fairbanks and split the costs if you are two or more persons.

 Safety in Fairbanks, Alaska

 - Fairbanks is a safe and quiet town.
-I stayed alone on a quiet street for three years and never had any reasons to watch my back (but I did).
+I stayed alone on a quiet street for three years and never had any reason to watch my back (but I did).

 - As with any town, there are always some bad apples.
 Our biggest concerns are petty thefts, auto thefts, and burglary.
 Exercise routine precautions such as keeping your car locked.

-- Alaska is the wild wild west and Fairbanks is its Last Frontier.
-And as such, this is wildlife country.
-I’ve spotted moose in my yard, street, and even place of work.
-Keep you distance; admire them from afar.
-I’ve never seen a bear in town but they do exist on hunting grounds.
+- Alaska is the Wild West, and Fairbanks is its Last Frontier.
+As such, this is a wildlife country.
+Iโve spotted moose in my yard, on the street, and at work.
+Keep your distance; admire them from afar.
+Iโve never seen a bear in town, but they exist on hunting grounds.

 Culture & Customs